Chudnovsky's Conjecture and the stable Harbourne-Huneke containment: Chudnovsky's Conjecture

 holds for the defining ideal of a general set of ${d+N \choose N}$ points in $\PP^N_\kk$, for any $d \geqslant 0$, then the inequality holds for the defining ideal of a general set of arbitrary number of points in $\PP^N_\kk$. \end{lemma}

-\begin{proof} The proof goes in exactly the same line as that of \cite[Proposition 2.5(a)]{FMX2018}, replacing ``set of generic points in $\PP^N_{\kk(\z)}$'' by ``general set of points in $\PP^N_\kk$''.
+\begin{proof} The proof goes exactly as in \cite[Proposition 2.5(a)]{FMX2018}, replacing ``set of generic points in $\PP^N_{\kk(\z)}$'' by ``general set of points in $\PP^N_\kk$''.
 Note that both the set of generic points in $\PP^N_{\kk(\z)}$ and a general set of points in $\PP^N_\kk$ have the maximal (\emph{generic}) Hilbert function. \end{proof}

 The next lemma establishes one containment for a binomial coefficient number of generic points in $\PP^N_{\kk(\z)}$.

 \begin{lemma} Let $I(\z)$ be the defining ideal of a set of $s = {d+N \choose N}$ generic points in $\PP^N_{\kk(\z)}$, for $N \geqslant 3$.
 There exists a constant $c \in \NN$ such that